 The above scenario occurs in many forms that could require hospitalization.
 Severe falls, head injuries, hit by a vehicle, ATV accident, public transportation accident, natural disaster, hit by a bicyclist, severe foodborne illness, heart attack, sports or adventure injury, stroke, pancreatitis, Covid, and on and on.
 Several of these events have happened to friends, or I have seen them occur while traveling.
 This is the reality, we all have known loved ones, or ourselves hit with sudden health issues.
 It doesn’t always happen close to home.

 Here is the bottom line

-You want to be close to home at a medical facility of your choice, one that will provide you with the care you need, where you speak the language and have your support system near you.
+You want to be close to home at a medical facility that will provide you with the care you need, where you speak the language, and have your support system near you.

 You can buy peace of mind, worth its weight in gold.
 That is what insurance is all about, for the what-ifs, especially the big what-ifs.
 There is no better coverage for Global Medical Evacuation transport than Medjet Assist.
 I will never leave home without it, and neither should you.
 The quality and reliability of Medjet are exemplary, and there is no better value for your dollar.